JaiHansda/README.md/README.md

-# README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Ram LaL! 👋

-I'm a passionate [Your Profession/Field] with a keen interest in [Your Interests].
+I'm a passionate Music Bot Coads with a keen interest in Python.
 I love to explore and contribute to open-source projects.

-🔭 I’m currently working on [Current Project]
+🔭 I’m currently working on Rias Music Bot.
-🌱 I’m currently learning [Technologies/Frameworks]
+🌱 I’m currently learning Telethon.
-💬 Ask me about [Your Skills/Interests]
+💬 Ask me about Nothing...
+I am Nuub
-📫 How to reach me: [Your Email] or [Your Website]
+📫 How to reach me: TimeNahiImmo420@gmail.com or Telegram @Immortal_Animes

 ## 🚀 Skills and Technologies

-- Programming Languages: [List of Languages]
+- Programming Languages: Python
 - Web Technologies: [List of Technologies]
 - Frameworks: [List of Frameworks]
 - Databases: [List of Databases]